Preparing business scenarios for an unpredictable future

 This can range, across the board, from basic sensitivity analysis to full scenario analysis.

-• Sensitivity analysis, or what-if calculations, where you are able to tweak one key input or driver in a financial model, to understand the effect of a set of independent variables on some dependent variable under certain specific conditions.
+- Sensitivity analysis, or what-if calculations, where you are able to tweak one key input or driver in a financial model, to understand the effect of a set of independent variables on some dependent variable under certain specific conditions.

-• Scenario analysis where you identify all the variables that would impact a specific scenario, and manipulating the variables to understand the full range of outcomes.
+What-if analysis can involve a data intensive simulation, or you can change some attribute of the data to create a specific scenario. - Scenario analysis where you identify all the variables that would impact a specific scenario, and manipulating the variables to understand the full range of outcomes.
 It is possible to create a number of business scenarios, based on different business drivers, to provide insights into how each decision will affect the business.

 While researching your scenarios, you may discover potential problems that can be addressed immediately.